50 Interesting & Fun Facts About Indiana State to Know

 Indiana was home to "The Grand Central Station of the Underground Railroad"

-The historic Indiana home of Levi and Catherine Coffin became known as "the Grand Central Station of the Underground Railroad."
-It is believed that more than 1000 former slaves came through the Coffin house while journeying north to seek refuge.
+The historic Indiana home of Levi and Catherine Coffin became known as "The Grand Central Station of the Underground Railroad."
+It is believed that more than 1,000 former enslaved people came through the Coffin house while journeying north to seek refuge.

 The Coffins constructed hiding places throughout the house and had neighbors who assisted as lookouts.
-The Coffin house is now a historic landmark and museum.
+The Coffin House is now a historic landmark and museum.

 In Summary

 With all these interesting Indiana facts, it's easy to see why there is so much more to the state than meets the eye.
 From history to modern-day facts, Indiana is full of unique stories and important lessons.
+If you get a chance to visit Indiana, be sure to check out some of its museums and Native American cultural sites.
+There's lots more to learn!

 Give us feedback about this article